VolrakRutra/awesome-visual-art/README.md

 ## Tools
 ### 2D

+:free: [Krita](https://krita.org/en/) - A fantastic free and open source digital painting program.
+You can animate in it too!

 :free: :computer: [PhotoPea](https://www.photopea.com/) - A free Photoshop alternative that runs in your browser

 :free: [GIMP](https://www.gimp.org/) - A free Photoshop alternative that doesn't run in your browser (and is hated by many but is actually not that bad and has improved dramatically over the past few years - don't bash it till you try it!)